Who are we?

 WHO WAS Angelika Raimann?

 Angelika was a true defender of the natural world.
 She met Remigio during a trip to the rainforest in 1989.
 Together they shared a desire to protect the forest and its animals.
 They met Christine von Steiger who shared their dream, so they created amaZOOnico.
-Angelika was a guardian of the forest, the animals and the Quichua community, taking on the challenge of raising local environmental awareness, starting reintroduction projects for wild animals, supporting local schools and fighting for a protected forest.
+Angelika was a guardian of the forest, the animals and the Kichwa community, taking on the challenge of raising local environmental awareness, starting reintroduction projects for wild animals, supporting local schools and fighting for a protected forest.
 Tragically in April 2011 she died in a car accident.
 Her energy and presence is still deeply felt in all aspects of the project, and it lives on thanks to her.

 WHO IS Remigio Canelos?

 He was working as a naturalist guide when Remigio came to know Angelika.
 Together, along with Christine von Steiger, they shared a vision to protect the local flora and fauna of the region, and started amaZOOnico.
-As a member of the Quichua community, Remigio brings a unique and very necessary perspective to the project.
+As a member of the Kichwa community, Remigio brings a unique and very necessary perspective to the project.
 With more than 20 years of experience working in the field of wildlife protection, he has an extensive knowledge of the behaviour, handling and care of various species of mammals, birds, and reptiles which provides a great support to the center.

 amaZOOnico couldn't exist without them!
 If you would like to join us as a volunteer visit our volunteering page.

 amaZOOnico was created and now is mostly mantained by Kichwa people.
-We love to collaborate with the other kichwa communities next to the center to work together for the conservation.
+We love to collaborate with the other Kichwa communities next to the center to work together for the conservation.
 That’s why we buy them all the fruits we give to the animals and the handmade things we sell in our shop.

 In addition, from amaZOOnico we promote activities with schools and communities in general, in order to increase environmental awareness.